-- Do you make children feel emotionally secure and that they can talk with them about their writing?
+- How do you make children feel emotionally secure and that they can talk with them about their writing?

-- Do you conduct pupil-conferencing in a systematic way and appreciate this is the most effective way of giving feedback?
+- How do you conduct pupil-conferencing in a systematic way and appreciate this is the most effective way of giving feedback?

-- Do you listen carefully to children’s writing issues before giving direct and clear advice on how to deal with it – ensuring the child feels confident in enacting the advice before moving leaving?
+- How do you listen carefully to children’s writing issues before giving direct and clear advice on how to deal with it – ensuring the child feels confident in enacting the advice before moving leaving?

-- Do you provide conferences which have an ‘enabling’ feeling about them – with self-regulation clearly a high priority?
+- How do you provide conferences which have an ‘enabling’ feeling about them – with self-regulation clearly a high priority?

 - Do you use group conferencing by trying to bring ‘overhearers’ into any conversation that may be fruitful to the children involved?